scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 </select>
 {% endhighlight %}

-When a user changes selects an option an event is pushed to the window's `dataLayer` with the selected option's 'data-form' attribute.
+When a user changes selects an option an event is pushed to the window's `dataLayer` with the selected option's `data-form` attribute.

 {% highlight javascript %}
 window.dataLayer.push({ 'event': 'select-component-button' });